Hunter Education: The First Step

 To make the most of your time together:

 - Hunt Safe.
-No matter what the age, hunting is one the safest outdoor activities.
 Youth hunters are among the safest hunters when accompanied by an alert mentor.

 - Go often.
 Don’t just hunt the youth weekends.
 Lifelong hunting participation is directly related to the amount of time spent hunting in youth, especially when this experience occurs with a family member or mentor.